andrewjscott/Programming-for-Data-Analysis-Assignment/README.md

 # Programming for Data Analysis Assignment

-This repository contains a Jupyter notebbook which looks at the numpy.random package, with a dicussion of many of the packages features and code examples of the package in use.
+This repository contains a Jupyter notebook that looks at the numpy.random package, with a discussion of many of the packages features and code examples of the package in use.

-The notebook wa written with the following instructions in mind.
+The notebook was written with the following instructions in mind.
 1. Explain the overall purpose of the package.
 2. Explain the use of the “Simple random data” and “Permutations” functions.
 3. Explain the use and purpose of at least five “Distributions” functions.